fbsamples/OptiMate/README.md

-# Planning Excellence Toolkit
+# OptiMate

-Pre-built sample codes in Python that allows to take advantage of the Facebook's Reach & Frequency API to compare different strategies when planning campaigns for branding purposes.
+Pre-built sample codes in Python that allows to take advantage of the Meta's Reach & Frequency API to compare different strategies when planning campaigns for branding purposes.

 ## Examples